 Do your feet have an unusually high arch?
 Do you have chronic soreness in your feet and require additional arch support?

 One suggestion is to get a custom made orthotic and get an orthotic-friendly golf shoe.
 (Read the above section)

-If you prefer not to use an orthotic, another way is to get a pair of golf shoes with great arch support.
-It so happens that the Ecco Biom Hybrid 3 also won this category of our tests.
-As mentioned above, it comes with 2 insoles in its original configuration and is the best golf shoe with raised heel on the market.
-When using the shoe with both insoles, it provides strong arch support.
-The best we could find among the top golf shoes.
+If you prefer not to use an orthotic, another way is to get comfortable shoes with great arch support.
+It so happens that the Biom Hybrid 3 also won this category of our tests.
+As mentioned above, it comes with 2 insoles in its original configuration and is the best shoe with the raised heel on the market.
+When using the shoe with both insoles, it provides strong yet comfortable arch support.

 Best Golf Shoe for Pronation

 ECCO Biom Hybrid 3

 The best way to deal with pronation and improve performance is to get the right pair of Orthotics from your orthopedic specialist.
 The Biom Hybrid 3 is the best golf shoe for pronation because you can easily remove one of the two insoles and replace it with your performance Orthotic and keep walking the courses of your town without any pain.

 Firstly, if you have problematic back pain, you should see a doctor.
 No shoes will single-handedly be able to fix your bad back.